joelrussellcohen/cymh-wait-times/README.md

 ### What this tells us ###
 In theory this model predicts the average wait times given any number number of new clients across all the services delivery areas, which may not be a very useful model.
 A better model would be to compare any give service area's number of new clients vs average wait time over time, however, I couldn't find this data in mcfd's reporting portal.
+Regardless, this model does not fit the data very well.